facelessuser/coloraide/docs/src/markdown/colors/rec709_oetf.md

 characteristics of high-definition television (HDTV).
 The color space is similar to [sRGB](./srgb.md) in the fact that the primary chromaticities and white points are identical, the difference is the transfer function.

 This Rec.
-709 variant uses the more common, display-referred transfer function from BT.1886, with a gamma of 2.4, that is often used with [Rec.
-2020](./rec2020.md).
+709 variant uses the same transfer function as specified in [Rec.
+2020's](./rec2020_oetf.md) spec, though the precision of the constants are at 10 bit instead of 12 bit or greater.
+This provides a scene-referred color space.

 _[Learn about Rec.
 709](https://en.wikipedia.org/wiki/Rec._709)_
 ///